The Facts About Pool Algae

 Algae spores are continually brought into the pool through wind, rain, contaminated equipment, and even contaminated swimwear.
 When conditions are right, an algae bloom can occur within a matter of hours.
 A lack of good circulation, filtration, and sanitation are usually contributing or primary causes of pool algae.

 Although algae are not necessarily harmful to swimmers, it does create an eyesore as well as an unpleasant swimming environment.
 Also, if neglected over a long period, bacteria associated with algae can be a health concern.
 Running your filter when the pool is covered with algae can clog up the filter and even damage it permanently.
 Pool owners must be careful to remove algae to prevent damage to their equipment.

 How can algae be prevented?

 The best way to save time and money cleaning up algae is to prevent algae growth in the first place.
 To prevent growth, you can test your water regularly to ensure that the chemical balance is correct.
 Since algae grow in optimum conditions, you can maintain your pool conditions to make it toxic for algae growth.
 An elevated pH and low chlorine levels are the most common causes of algae growth.
 In addition to routine sanitation, you can use algaecides to prevent algae growth.

 Talk to your pool cleaning specialist to ensure you are doing all you can to keep algae at bay.
-At Sparking Clear Pool Service, we understand what it takes to keep a pool clean, sanitary, and well-maintained.
-Be sure to contact us on 214-361-0255 for all of your pool maintenance needs in McKinney, Allen, Frisco, and beyond!
+At Sparkling Clear Pool Service, we understand what it takes to keep a pool clean, sanitary, and well-maintained.
+Be sure to contact us at 214-361-0255 for all of your pool maintenance needs in McKinney, Allen, Frisco, and beyond!